Extremist-18/OrderBook-Simulator/README.md

 2. Enter a username — no signup required
 3. Place a market or limit order and watch it fill against live BTC prices
 4. Track your P&L update in real time as the market moves

----

-## Disclaimer

-Educational/portfolio project.
-No real funds or real order execution — market data is sourced from Binance's public API for realism only.